top of page

 Beth Brown working in her studio.jpg

 After graduating high school, Beth sang in several different bands, notably Absolute Grey, performing original music for a number of years.
 She became manager at an indie record store, the Record Archive.
-She attended a graphic design program in Rochester, then moved to Boston, MA to study drawing and painting at School of the Museum of Fine Arts.
+She attended a graphic design program in Rochester, then studied drawing and painting at School of the Museum of Fine Arts, Boston.

 Following college, Beth became a sign maker and graphic designer.
 She continued painting, forming two artist cooperative galleries, one in the Berkshires, MA and one in Rochester, NY, providing exhibit opportunities for herself and hundreds of other artists.

-Beth now lives in the Capital Region of Albany, NY.
-She has taught drawing and painting classes out of her studio since 2012, and currently teaches art online.
+Beth lives in the Capital Region of Upstate New York.
+She has taught drawing and painting classes since 2012.
+She currently offers art lessons out of her Delmar, NY studio and online.

 BIO